SaitomoPM/public-site/docsGenerator/docs/src/arns.md

 Some other features that undernames allow include:

+- The total amount of characters for a name string consisting of undernames and underscore separators is 63 characters.

 - Other users could never register a name that resembles an undername on ardrive since “\_” is not allowed to be registered in the ArNS registry.

 - Another user can register dapp-ardrive but this is a separate ArNS domain altogether.
 In traditional DNS, it’s like the difference in trusting dapp-ardrive.io (suspicious!) over the legitimate dapp.ardrive.io